-The special revenue fund accounts for revenue sources that are legally restricted to expenditures for specific purposes (not including expendable trusts or major capital projects).
-The District accounts for its food service activities and student/school activities in special revenue funds.
+The special revenue funds account for revenue sources that are legally restricted to expenditures for specific purposes (not including expendable trusts or major capital projects).
+The District accounts for its food service activities and student/school activities as special revenue funds.

-The debt service funds account for the resources accumulated and payments made for principal and interest on long-term general obligation debt of governmental funds.
+The debt service fund accounts for the resources accumulated and payments made for principal and interest on long-term general obligation debt of governmental funds.